We just reached 30,000 articles on this wiki! 🥳

 (28) A very upbeat version of the ending theme when you talk to Shannon.

-(2A) A song does not loop and sounds like it was meant to be for a credit sequence especially at the ending.
+(2A) A song that does not loop and sounds like it was meant to be for a credit sequence especially at the ending.
 This song was later used for the added Japanese ending despite it not looping, resulting in some awkward silence.

 Unused Maps